haskell/hackage-security/README.md

   so much that the old maintainers of a package are no longer maintainters.
   But we would still like to be able to install and verify old packages.
 How do we deal with this?

-* In the spec as defined we list each revision of a cabal file separately (`Foo-1.0-rev1.cabal`), but in the tarball these entries actually _overwrite_ each other (they all have the same filename).
-We need to define precisely how we deal with this.

 ## <a name="paths">Footnotes</a>